-3.9.4 Monitoring Mechanism
+9.4 Monitoring Mechanism

-- The plan for establishing a Planning and Budget Wing in each ministry, articulated in the budget speech of FY2009-10 needs to be materialised. - Special monitoring mechanism will need to be developed for the power sector.
-Monitoring the projects under the Ministry of Communication and the Local Government Engineering Department (LGED) should also be prioritised. - A realistic monitoring mechanism may be designed for overseeing the timely implementation of the above-mentioned action plans.
-Where feasible, stakeholders outside the project, including the local government bodies, may be appropriately involved in the monitoring process. - The Implementation Monitoring and Evaluation Division (IMED) should be strengthened further to ensure that implementation is adequately monitored, both in quantitative and qualitative terms. - Establishment of a result-based monitoring (RBM) and evaluation system, knowledge management, training and research along with further strengthening of human resources is required towards institutional capacity building of the IMED.
-RBM should be an integral part of the IMED activities.
-Relevant staff of key line ministries should also be adequately trained in such monitoring.
+- The plan for establishing a Planning and Budget Wing in each ministry, articulated in Budget Speech of FY2009-10 needs to be materialised. - Special monitoring mechanism will need to be developed for the power sector.
+Monitoring the projects under communication and LGED should also be prioritised.

+- A realistic monitoring mechanism may be designed for overseeing the timely implementation of the above-mentioned action plans.
+Where feasible, stakeholders outside the project, including the local government bodies, may be appropriately associated in the monitoring process. - The IMED should be strengthened further to ensure that implementation is adequately monitored, both in quantitative and qualitative terms. - Establishment of a result-based monitoring and evaluation, knowledge management, training and research along with further strengthening of human resources is required towards institutional capacity building of the IMED.
+Result-based monitoring (RBM) should be an integral part of the IMED activities.
+Relevant staff of key line Ministries should also be adequately trained in RBM.

-3.9.5 Local Government
+9.5 Local Government

-- Funds allocated for local governments such as upazila and UP in the ADP may be released upfront, preferably in the first quarter of the fiscal year, for first two quarters at a time, so that these bodies can draw development schemes and start implementing these from the beginning of the financial year.
-These schemes should be developed through local level planning in consultation with grassroots stakeholders. - Modalities will need to be developed to involve local governments in both design and formulation of projects and monitoring of their implementation.
-Dedicated committees may be constituted with participation of government officials, representatives of beneficiaries and experts to monitor the quality of implementation in key result areas, and the maintained timelines, particularly for major projects.
+- Funds allocated for local governments such as Upazilla and Union Parishad in the ADP may be released upfront preferably in the first quarter of the fiscal year, for first two quarters at a time, so that these bodies can draw development schemes and start implementing these from the begining of the financial year.
+These schemes should be developed through local level planning in consultation with local stakeholders. - Modalities will need to be developed to involve local governments in both design and formulation of projects and monitoring of their implementation.
+Dedicated committees may be constituted with participation of government officials, and representatives of beneficiaries and experts to monitor quality of implementation in key result areas and timeliness of implementation, particularly for major projects.

-3.10 MITIGATING THE LAGGED IMPACT OF GLOBAL FINANCIAL CRISIS
+10. MITIGATING THE LAGGED IMPACT OF THE GLOBAL FINANCIAL CRISIS